 Effective Jan.
-1, 2014, the fee to file a challenge before NAD will increase by $5,000 across the board and the tiered filing-fee structure will be simplified.
+1, 2014, the fee to file a challenge before NAD rose by $5,000 across the board and the tiered filing-fee structure was simplified.

-To assure continued access to NAD for small and medium-sized companies, the NAD/CARU/NARB Policies and Procedures will continue to specifically provide that the filing fee can be waived or reduced on a showing of economic hardship.
+To assure continued access to NAD for small and medium-sized companies, the NAD/CARU/NARB Policies and Procedures specifically provide that the filing fee can be waived or reduced on a showing of economic hardship.
 Consumers, of course, may file challenges free of charge.